-This tool scans your site’s coding and give you a report.
-Covering your site speed and mobile friendliness.
+This tool scans your site’s coding and gives you a report.
+Covering your site speed and mobile-friendliness.
 With Google Insights you can identify ways to make your site faster and more mobile-friendly.

 The second tool they provide is The Mobile Speed Tester

 This tool differs from Page Insights as it focuses solely on mobile access and does not look into the actual coding of your site.
 It also covers much more information and tracks how you compare to other websites in your industry.